Perverting the course of justice

-Perverting the course of justice is an offence committed when a person prevents justice from being served on themselves or on another party.
+Perverting the course of justice is an offence committed when a person interferes with the administration of justice.
 In England and Wales it is a common law offence, carrying a maximum sentence of life imprisonment.
-Statutory versions of the offence exist in Australia, Canada, Ireland, and New Zealand.
-The Scottish equivalent is defeating the ends of justice, while the South African counterpart is defeating or obstructing the course of justice.
+Statutory versions of the offence exist in Australia, Canada, Fiji, Ireland, and New Zealand.
+The Scottish equivalent is defeating the ends of justice, although charges of attempting to pervert the course of justice are also raised in Scotland, while the South African counterpart is defeating or obstructing the course of justice.
 A similar concept, obstruction of justice, exists in United States law.

 England and Wales

 Doing an act tending and intending to pervert the course of public justice is an offence under the common law of England and Wales.

-Perverting the course of justice can be any of three acts:
+Perverting the course of justice can include acts such as: